Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Introduction

-\textbf{Related literature.} In response to concerns that some forms of QRE might lack empirical content \citep[e.g.][]{Haile2008}, \citet{Goeree2005} offer the first systematic consideration of more general, non-parametric forms.
-They introduce the axiomatic regular QRE and show it is falsifiable, which implies the same for the models it nests, namely logit QRE and, more generally, all ``structural'' QRE with i.i.d. errors. \citet{Goeree2005} also characterize the \emph{set of} regular QRE in some prominent examples.
-Only recently, however, \citet{Goeree2018} introduced $M$ equilibrium, an explicitly set-valued concept that nests a number of existing concepts, including regular QRE.
-They then show that both $M$-equilibrium and the set of RQRE are semi-algebraic, i.e. characterized by a finite number of polynomial (in)equalities, and therefore computable by a finite algorithm.\footnote{Lemma 1 of \citet{Velez2023} establishes the same result for regular QRE using an alternative proof.} This establishes the main insight that is relevant to our paper: by imposing only weak restrictions on quantal response, the resulting set of QRE is a tractable object. \citet{FriedmanMauersberger2022} refines regular QRE by augmenting it with various forms of symmetry across players and actions, and show how to analyze the resulting sets of equilibria.\footnote{\citet{friedman2021} provides some comparative static results for regular QRE augmented with \emph{translation invariance}.} In binary-action games, the model is similarly tractable as regular QRE and implies much tighter bounds on the models nested within it, such as logit.
-Whereas all of these previous papers focus on finite games, the main novelty in our paper is to provide characterization results for nonparametric QRE in a class of infinite games --- those with a continuum of types.
+In response to concerns that some forms of QRE might lack empirical content \citep[e.g.][]{Haile2008}, \citet*{Goeree2005} offer the first systematic consideration of more general, non-parametric forms.
+They introduce the axiomatic regular QRE and show it is falsifiable, which implies the same for the models it nests, namely logit QRE and, more generally, all ``structural'' QRE with i.i.d. errors. \citet{Goeree2018} introduced $M$ equilibrium for finite games,\footnote{ See also the closely related rank-dependent choice equilibrium \citep{Goree2019_HB}. } an explicitly set-valued concept that contains the set of all regular QRE.
+Whereas QRE is defined for a given quantal response function and typically cannot be solved for in closed form, they show the set of all regular QRE can be characterized as a semi-algebra, i.e. in terms of a finite number of polynomial inequalities.\footnote{ Lemma 1 of \citet{Velez2023} establishes the same result for regular QRE using an alternative proof. } This establishes the main insight that is relevant to our paper: by imposing only weak restrictions on quantal response, the resulting set of QRE is a tractable object. \citet{FriedmanMauersberger2022} refines regular QRE by augmenting it with various forms of symmetry across players and actions, and show how to analyze the resulting sets of equilibria.\footnote{ \citet{friedman2021} provides some comparative static results for regular QRE augmented with \emph{translation invariance}. } In binary-action games, the model is similarly tractable as regular QRE and implies much tighter bounds on the models nested within it, such as logit.

+Whereas all of these previous papers focus on finite games, the main novelty of our paper is to provide characterization results for nonparametric QRE in a class of infinite games --- those with a continuum of types.
 This exercise is analogous to that undertaken for classes of finite games, but requires new methods altogether.